Stuckertks09/ContractBackend/README.md

 ## 🙋‍♂️ Why It Exists
 This was built to solve a real bottleneck: generating contracts from scratch every time.
 The system mimics how agents actually work — with data scattered across platforms and deadlines everywhere.
 This backend puts it all in one place, and builds the paperwork for you.

-👤 Author
+## 👤 Author
-Kurtis Stuckert
-Builder, systems guy, ex-broker.
-Built this for a real business — not for show.

-👤 Author Kurtis Stuckert Builder, systems and operations, ex-broker.
+Kurtis Stuckert Builder, systems and operations, ex-broker.
 Built this for a real business — not for show.